Do You Need an Aviation Accident and Incident Attorney?

 An experienced aviation attorney can evaluate your case and determine your eligibility to file a legal claim.
 It is important to note that the law limits the amount of time individuals have to file a claim, so if you think you have a potential lawsuit, you should consult an attorney as soon as possible.

-Understanding Aviation Lawsuits: Accidents, Incidents, and Serious Incidents
+What Is the Difference Between Aviation Accidents, Incidents, and Serious Incidents?

 If you or a loved one have been injured in any way in connection with aviation, it can help to understand how the law outlines the different categories of events.
 Knowing the different categories can help you determine whether you have a potential claim or not and whether you need to contact a lawyer for legal advice or representation.